next-game-solutions/tronr/README.md

 ## Installation

-`tronr` is currently available on GitHub only and can be installed with:
+At the moment, `tronr` is only available on GitHub and can be installed
+with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("next-game-solutions/tronr")
 ```

-A [CRAN](https://cran.r-project.org/) version of the package will be released in the near future.
+A [CRAN](https://cran.r-project.org/) version of the package is planned for release in the near future.

 ## Examples

 Detailed examples of the `tronr` usage can be found in the online documentation.
-Shown below are just a few common queries:
+Illustrated below are just a few common queries:

 ``` r
 library(tronr)